fortunejs/fortune/lib/README.md

 ## Dispatch

-The purpose of the `dispatch` method is to dynamically dispatch internal functions that mutate the state of a `context` object based on the request.
+The purpose of the `dispatch` function is to dynamically dispatch internal functions that mutate the state of a `context` object based on the request.

 The middleware functions mutate the `context` object until the end of the request is reached, and returns the `response` key of the `context`.